Best fall plants for privacy – 11 beautiful choices for seasonal garden screening

 • Best for: Pollinator-friendly spring flowers

-A recommendation from Ward, fothergilla displays brilliant orange, red, and yellow fall foliage.
-In the spring, these shrubs' fragrant flowers attract pollinators, adding another layer of beauty to your garden, he says.
+Fothergilla displays brilliant orange, red, and yellow fall foliage.
+In the spring, these shrubs' fragrant flowers are among plants for pollinators, adding another layer of beauty to your garden.

-While some are more compact, 'Mount Airy' fothergilla from Nature Hills can reach heights of 6ft, making it a useful shrub for creating privacy.
+While some are more compact, 'Mount Airy' fothergilla from Nature Hills can reach heights of six feet, making it a useful shrub for creating privacy.
+This plant thrives in acidic soil and benefits from mulching to consrve moisture.

 10. Blue Mist Spirea